jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Completion Criteria

 - `origin/maven` contains this document and not `docs/MILESTONES.md`.
 - Issues #35–#42 and milestones M0–M5 are closed on GitHub.
-- Issues for M1–M8 exist and their numbers are recorded in each detail.
+Done 2026-09-13 (G2).
+- No per-row GitHub issues are created (D13); this register is the sole tracker.

 ##### Dependencies And Decisions

-- G2; resume as Not started
+- M8: the register-on-maven half is performed by M8's fast-forward merge;
+  this row completes when that lands (not a gate, so this row is Not started with Ready No until M8, not Blocked).
+- G2 Complete 2026-09-13: the legacy roadmap is retired.
 - D1, D2

 ##### Implementation Plan